Ready to change the world? Start with these 7 social work courses

 6. Youth Work

-The number of people employed in this sector is expected to rise to 62,800 people by 2019, and over 70% of youth workers are female.
-On average, you can expect to earn between $33,000 and $63,000 a year as a youth worker.
+The number of job openings in Youth Work sector is expected to rise to 52,100 people by 2023.
+On average, you can expect to earn around $1084 each week as a full time youth worker.

 Think you might be interested in working in this sector?
 The Certificate IV in Youth Work will prepare you for the role by teaching you important skills that will enable you to listen to and interact with young people and their families or guardians, understand different cultural perspectives and respond to critical situations.